EmmaLammE/Sherlock_examples/README.md

 ```
 ssh [your_sunit]@sherlock.stanford.edu
 ```
-For Windows user, sorry.
+For Windows users, sorry.
 Usually you can use Cygwin or WSL.

 ### Web browser